-Deborah Coles, director of Inquest, has identified a familiar pattern in the link between deaths in police custody and the war on drugs.
+Deborah Coles, director of Inquest, has identified a familiar pattern in the link between deaths in police custody and the war on drugs in the UK.
 “Inquest has been concerned about the hostile environments frequently created at these inquests where drugs were a factor, through the defensive and combative tactics of police lawyers often seeking to blame the deceased for their own death.
 Recent inquests have highlighted failures or delays in police responding to life threatening situations as medical emergencies.
 Too often, the pursuit of ‘evidence’ is prioritised above concerns of excessive force and risks to life.
 It is further evidence of how structural racism is embedded in policing practice.”

-So how do we get out of this lethal cycle of injustice that leaves so many Black families in mourning?
+So, apart from lifting drug prohibition, how do we get out of this lethal cycle of injustice that leaves so many Black families in mourning?
 Carl Hart has two ways of doing this, both of which he says are simple concepts to grasp.
 “I’m a psychologist and if you want to change behaviour there has to be swift and immediate consequences for it," he says.
 "That means police have to be punished.
 When they are punished immediately and with certainty, other police see it, they know, and they change their behaviour.